 How to Use Baking Strips to Make Flat Layers

 Buy the baking strips here.
 Soak them in ice cold water while you mix up batter.
 Squeeze dry a bit.
-Mine were not too drippy but I don’t think I soaked them long enough which is why I had to press the dome at the end.
+Mine were not too drippy but I don't think I soaked them long enough which is why I had to also press the dome of each cake at the end.

 Can I Make Cupcakes From This Dairy Free Chocolate Cake Recipe?

 Sure !
 I think it will fill 18 cupcake liners, more or less.

 How to Store This Dairy Free Chocolate Cake?